mrnpro/ChapaFlutter/README.md

 `ServerException`: Thrown when there is an error on the server-side during the payment process.
 It contains a message describing the error.

+`AmountException`: This exception is thrown when the amount provided exceeds the maximum amount allowed by Chapa, or when an invalid amount is entered.
+It can be used to handle errors related to maximum amount and invalid amount

 `UnknownException`: Thrown when an unknown or unexpected error occurs during the payment process.
 This exception can be used as a fallback for handling unanticipated errors.

 `VerificationException`: Thrown when there is an error during the payment verification process.
 It contains a message describing the error.